-Locking in high carbon industries and industry dependency in the short-term post-pandemic recovery will have long term deleterious effects that will be impossible to reverse within the widely acknowledged timeframe for climate action.
+Locking in high carbon industries and industry dependency in the short-term post-pandemic recovery will have long term deleterious effects that will be very difficult and expensive to reverse.
 Similarly, the 'temptations' of nationalism and protectionism should be rejected through renewed and strengthened commitment to international coordination and collaboration under the Paris Agreement.